How Expert Quotes Affect E-E-A-T and AI Search Visibility — Data and Examples

 }

-Embed this within your page’s existing JSON-LD block (inside the @graph array alongside your BlogPosting or Product schema).
-Each quote on the page gets its own Quotation entity.
-This makes every attributed quote machine-readable — not just human-readable.
+Embed this inside your page's existing JSON-LD block (in the @graph array alongside your BlogPosting or Product schema).
+Every quote on the page gets its own Quotation entity.
+That's the difference between a quote that's human-readable and one that's machine-readable - and only one of those gets cited reliably.

 How Quote Booster automates this

-Finding relevant expert quotes, verifying their sources, formatting attribution, and placing them at the right paragraph is time-consuming.
-For a single blog post, this can take 1–2 hours of manual research.
+Here's the honest catch: finding relevant expert quotes, verifying their sources, formatting the attribution, and dropping them at the right paragraph is slow.
+For one blog post that's realistically 1-2 hours of manual research.
+Do it across a catalog and it never happens.

-GEOlikeaPro’s Quote Booster automates the process.
-It searches scientific journals, industry publications, and authoritative sources for expert quotes relevant to your content’s topic.
-It then inserts each quote at the optimal paragraph — immediately after the claim it supports — with full attribution (name, title, organization, source URL).
-The cost is $0.05 per quote inserted.
+GEOlikeaPro's Quote Booster takes that off your plate.
+It searches scientific journals, industry publications, and authoritative sources for quotes relevant to your topic, then inserts each one at the optimal paragraph - right after the claim it supports - with full attribution (name, title, organization, source URL).
+Cost is $0.05 per quote inserted.

-The result: your content gains the citation density and authority signals that AI systems reward, without the manual research overhead.
-Each inserted quote includes proper attribution formatting and can optionally generate the Quotation schema markup described above.
+Net result: your content picks up the citation density and authority signals AI systems reward, minus the research overhead that usually kills the idea.
+Each inserted quote carries proper attribution formatting and can optionally generate the Quotation schema above.

 FAQ